-The pulpit, font and cover came from Saint Matthew’s, Friday Street.
+The pulpit in Saint Andrew’s came from Saint Matthew’s, Friday Street, and the font and cover from All Hallows’ Church, Bread Street.
 The royal arms, of the House of Stuart came from Saint Olave Old Jewry, which was demolished in 1887.
 The weathervane on the steeple comes from Saint Michael Bassishaw, which was demolished in 1900.

 A figure of Saint Andrew, dated around 1600, stands on the north side of the sanctuary.
 An unusual statue of Saint Anne, holding the Virgin Mary, who in turn holds the Christ Child, is probably north Italian and dates from around 1500.

 The Revd Guy Treweek was priest-in-charge in 2011-2015.
 His wife, Rachel Treweek, is the first woman to become a diocesan bishop in the Church of England.

 The present priest-in-charge, the Ven Luke Miller, is the Archdeacon of London, and a former Archdeacon of Hampstead.
 Archdeacon Miller studied history at Sidney Sussex College, Cambridge, and theology at Saint Stephen’s House, Oxford.
 He is a member of the Society of the Holy Cross.
 His wife, the Revd Jacqueline Ann Miller, is a teacher and a deacon.

 For many years Oswald Clark, a former Chairman of the House of Laity of the General Synod in the Church of England, was parish clerk and a churchwarden here.
 He died recently in his 100th year.